averagehuman/avghmn.com/src/posts/2022/docker-nginx-tls-sample-config.md

 ## nginx.conf (sample)

-The following is a generic nginx configuration file based on [this template](https://github.com/nginx-proxy/nginx-proxy/blob/main/nginx.tmpl) - update to suit your needs.
+This is a generic nginx configuration file based on [this template](https://github.com/nginx-proxy/nginx-proxy/blob/main/nginx.tmpl) - update to suit your needs.
-This should exist as `etc/nginx.conf` to match the docker compose config above.
+It should exist as `etc/nginx.conf` to match the docker compose config above.

 ```nginx